firmai/financial-machine-learning/README.md

 Sov.ai is at the forefront of integrating advanced machine learning techniques with financial data analysis to revolutionize investment strategies.
 We are working with 3 of the top 10 quantitative hedge funds, and with many mid-sized and boutique firms.

 Our platform leverages diverse data sources and innovative algorithms to deliver actionable insights that drive smarter investment decisions.
 By joining Sov.ai, you'll be part of a dynamic team dedicated to pushing the boundaries of what's possible in finance through technology.
-Please get in touch! d.snow@sov.ai.
+Before expressing your interest, please be aware that the research will be predominantly challenging and experimental in nature.

 ### 🔍 Research and Project Opportunities